m0xpd/TuringMachineGatesBuffer/README.md

 where small voltage errors immediately cause noticeable tuning problems.

 The buffer requires no modifications to the Turing Machine - it plugs onto the GATES and Power headers, which it replaces.
-There is an option to add a spacer and an M3 screw down to one of the tapped spacers on the Turing Machine, for mechanical stability, which is strongly recommended.
+There is an option to add a spacer and an M3 screw down to one of the tapped spacers on the Turing Machine for mechanical stability, which is strongly recommended.

 # Background